Publications

 This fits surprisingly well within the current abolitionist thinking with regard to policing (see for example this article in the British Medical Journal https://gh.bmj.com/content/bmjgh/6/2/e004582.full.pdf, also included in the references in the booklet).
 In addition, I call upon the medical profession to address the healthcare gap that exists between purely physical conditions and brain-based conditions (including neurodiversity).

 In this booklet, I mention a freedom of information request.
-I did hear back in response to that.
-The police forces here have no idea how much money they spend on dealing with reported cases of stalking and harassment.
+I later did hear back in response to that.
+The police forces in England and Wales have no idea how much money they spend on dealing with reported cases of stalking and harassment.
 They keep no data on it; their spending is not categorized by type of crime.
-All the more reason to start changing things thoroughly.
+All the more reason to start changing things thoroughly, I say.
 (The reason for my freedom of freedom of information request was that I wanted to know whether the funds freed up by transferring such cases to a new organization would be sufficient to fund that new organization.)

 You may also want to Google “Ina Steiner” or check out this Wikipedia page and find out about the ordeal she and her husband went through when very powerful staff at a very powerful company (eBay) didn’t like some of the couple’s critical blog posts.
 They resorted to sadistic stalking tactics.

-Besides non-fiction, I have also written some flash fiction, the latter mostly in the style of people like Spike Milligan and Donald Barthelme or resembling a zen koan.
-The material is partly inspired by my stalking experiences, particularly “Crunchy Peanuts”.
+Besides non-fiction, I have also written some quirky poetry and flash fiction, the latter often in the style of people like Spike Milligan and Donald Barthelme or resembling a zen koan.
+The material is partly inspired by my stalking experiences (particularly “Crunchy Peanuts”).
+The bundle “FCQ is a selection from “Crunchy Peanuts” and “Mixed Spices”.

 My writing background